swatidantu/robocomp-blog-web/gsoc/2021/posts/garv_tambi/post07.md

 The video below is the integration of Lane line detection, Pedestrian detection, Vehicle detection and classifying traffic signs.

-For more details about whic method I used.
-Please refer Post03,
+For more details please refer
+Post03,
 Post04, Post05